-Reported from the Initial Candidates Program Effectiveness Survey, Fall 2013
+Source: The Initial Candidates Program Effectiveness Survey, Fall 2014

 School of Education Rates

 Retention rates are calculated based on the number of undergraduate students in the initial cohort who return the following Fall Semester.
-Students who have declared a major in the Ralph C. Wilson, Jr. School of Education (RCWSOE) are shown versus undergraduate students who are not enrolled in a major in the RCWSOE and their retention rate.
+Students who have declared a major in the Ralph C. Wilson, Jr. School of Education (RCWSOE) are shown versus the retention rate of undergraduate students who are not enrolled in a major in the RCWSOE.

 - Bachelor's: 3.54

-Reported in PEDS: Professional Education Data System of AACTE, American Association of Colleges for Teacher Education
+As reported in: Professional Education Data System (PEDS) of American Association of Colleges for Teacher Education (AACTE)

 What Does NCATE Accreditation Mean?